 Following the destruction of Carthage and its libraries and records in 146 BC, the Romans rebuilt a new one of their own on its site, which lasted for almost another 500 years.
 As is the case of most civilizations who have been ravaged and conquered by a constant stream of invading marauders, the most recent conqueror prevails and thus, pro-Roman records are practically the only ones that survived.
 Carthage was eventually relegated as a granary for the empire.

 3,000 years ago, the Phoenicians invented one of the greatest technologies of all time, the alphabetic script.
-As Phoenician (ancient Lebanon) merchants expanded their trade networks across the Mediterranean, they established Carthage around the 9th century BCE and brought their new system of communcation with them.
+As Phoenician (ancient Lebanon) merchants expanded their trade networks across the Mediterranean, they established Carthage around the 9th century BCE and brought their new system of communication with them.

 Follow along to the next post for a glimpse of Carthage today.